IBM/appnav/docs/inventory.md

 The Application Navigator inventory action provides an easy way to generate a report listing:

 1. All Application Navigator Kubernetes resources
+1. All Application Navigator Pods and Images
-2. All Applications and components
+1. All Applications and components
-3. All WAS-ND-Cell and WAS-Traditional-App resources
+1. All WAS-ND-Cell and WAS-Traditional-App resources
-4. All Liberty-Collective and Liberty-App resources
+1. All Liberty-Collective and Liberty-App resources

 This report provides an easy way to obtain an overall view of Application Navigator, it's operational status, and the resources it is managing.